 - Historical In-Joke: Chief of Staff Al Haig yells out "I'm in Charge here!", when Nixon is admitted to hospital.
 This is a reference to his bizarre press conference (while serving as Secretary of State) that he held when President Ronald Reagan suffered an assassination attempt.

 - Historical Villain Downgrade: A few examples, partly due to Rule of Drama and the need to refine a narrative that already has Lots And Lots Of Characters.
+Oliver Stone admitted that he depicted some characters as more moral than they probably were in Real Life because he needed someone with a conscience to act as Nixon's foil.

 - John Dean is probably the most extreme example, to the extent that he's not introduced until the Watergate break-in and shown to be extremely reluctant to participate in the cover-up.
 The latter is debatable, since Dean realized that Nixon wanted to scapegoat him as the scandal grew out of control, and thus began cooperating with government prosecutors.
 The former is blatantly false, since Dean had worked for the Nixon White House since 1970 and was involved in his harassment campaigns against political opponents long before the break-in.